Clarity-Digital-Twin/SeizureTransformer/README.md

 - SeizureTransformer won EpilepsyBench 2025 with 1 FA/24h on Dianalund (using SzCORE's "Any-Overlap" scoring)
 - Despite TUSZ having train/dev/eval splits, EpilepsyBench doesn't report eval results for models trained on it
 - We evaluated it on TUSZ v2.0.3 using Temple's NEDC v6.0.0 - the clinical standard scorer for this dataset
-- Result: 100.06 FA/24h at paper defaults, revealing a critical gap between competition metrics and clinical deployment requirements
+- Result: 100.06 FA/24h at paper defaults (NEDC) vs 8.46 FA/24h (SzCORE), revealing a 12x scoring impact and 100x gap from Dianalund's 1 FA/24h

 ## 🎯 Background